morrisfl/UniFEx/README.md

 - `MODEL.BACKBONE.model_name`: the name of the visual-semantic foundation model, specified by OpenCLIP or timm.
 - `MODEL.BACKBONE.weights`: the weights of the visual-semantic foundation model, only required for OpenCLIP models (corresponds to the pretrained parameter in [OpenCLIP](https://github.com/mlfoundations/open_clip)).
 - `MODEL.NECK.type`: the type to reduce the embedding dimension to the specified `MODEL.embedding_dim`, supported types are `proj_layer` and `pooling`.
-- `MODEL.HEAD.name`: the name of the margin-based softmax loss, supported names are `ArcFace`, `DynM-ArcFace`, `AdaCos`, `LiArcFace`, `CurricularFace`, and `AdaFace`.
+- `MODEL.HEAD.name`: the name of the margin-based metric learning loss, supported names are `ArcFace`, `DynM-ArcFace`, `AdaCos`, `LiArcFace`, `CurricularFace`, and `AdaFace`.
-- `MODEL.HEAD.k`: the number of centers for the margin-based softmax loss.
+- `MODEL.HEAD.k`: the number of centers for the margin-based metric learning loss.
-- `MODEL.HEAD.s`: the scaling factor for the margin-based softmax loss.
+- `MODEL.HEAD.s`: the scaling factor for the margin-based metric learning loss.
-- `MODEL.HEAD.m`: the margin for the margin-based softmax loss.
+- `MODEL.HEAD.m`: the margin for the margin-based metric learning loss.

 Further explanations of changeable parameters can be found in the [default_cfg.py](src/utils/default_cfg.py).